 \subsubsection{Matter power spectrum}

 As concerns the matter power spectrum, shown in Fig.~\ref{fig:Dl_TT} (right), the vacuum decay into massless $\phi$ and nonrelativistic massive $\nu_s$ leads to a suppression at all scales.
-The dominant effect is the free-streaming of the new species, which occurs immediately after they are produced, causing a damping of their density fluctuations compared to standard nonrelativistic species, such as CDM.
+The dominant effect is the free streaming of the new species, which occurs immediately after they are produced, causing a damping of their density fluctuations compared to standard nonrelativistic species, such as CDM.

 This is particularly important for sterile neutrinos, since they contribute to the total nonrelativistic matter and hence to the matter power spectrum.
-The density contrast for $\nu_s$ is smaller than that for CDM, $\delta_{\nu_s} < \delta_{\rm cdm}$, due to the collision term (see appendix~\ref{appB}), whereas its energy density $\rho_{\nu_s}$ can be of the same order as $\rho_m$, but in any case it leads to $\delta \rho_{\nu_s} \lesssim \delta \rho_{\rm cdm}$.
+The density contrast for $\nu_s$ is smaller than that for CDM, $\delta_{\nu_s} < \delta_{\rm cdm}$, due to the collision term (see Appendix~\ref{appB}), whereas its energy density $\rho_{\nu_s}$ can be of the same order as $\rho_m$, but in any case it leads to $\delta \rho_{\nu_s} \lesssim \delta \rho_{\rm cdm}$.
 Since the matter power spectrum is defined in terms of $\delta \rho_m / \rho_m$ to which both $\nu_s$ and CDM contribute, the net effect is a decrease of $P(k)$ relative to $\Lambda$CDM.
 This differs from massive SM neutrinos, where the suppression occurs only at scales smaller than the free-streaming length set by the time of relativistic-to-nonrelativistic transition~\cite{Lesgourgues:2006nd}.
-Unlike SM neutrinos, the equation of state $w_{\nu_s}$ for $\nu_s$ from vacuum decay is approximately time-independent, depending only upon the value of $m_{\nu_s}$.
+Unlike SM neutrinos, the equation-of-state $w_{\nu_s}$ for $\nu_s$ from vacuum decay is approximately time-independent, depending only upon the value of $m_{\nu_s}$.

-However, the free-streaming of $\nu_s$ is not the only effect on $P(k)$.
+However, the free streaming of $\nu_s$ is not the only effect on $P(k)$.
 Sterile neutrinos and ghosts contribute to the Friedmann equation and their abundance increases with time.
 If the $\Lambda$CDM parameters and $H_0$ are fixed at their Planck values, increasing $\Omega_g$ requires reducing $\Omega_{\Lambda}$ to keep the total dark energy unchanged.
-The net effect of the time-evolution of $\Omega_g (a) + \Omega_{\Lambda}$ on the Friedmann equation is to lower the value of $H(a)$ (Fig.~\ref{fig:HoH0_cmp_densities}, upper plot) and to delay the transition from matter-domination to the epoch when dark energy, including the $\phi + \nu_s$ fluid, started to dominate (Fig.~\ref{fig:HoH0_cmp_densities}, bottom plot).
+The net effect of the time evolution of $\Omega_g (a) + \Omega_{\Lambda}$ on the Friedmann equation is to lower the value of $H(a)$ (Fig.~\ref{fig:HoH0_cmp_densities}, upper plot) and to delay the transition from matter domination to the epoch when dark energy, including the $\phi + \nu_s$ fluid, started to dominate (Fig.~\ref{fig:HoH0_cmp_densities}, bottom plot).
 This allowed more matter to fall into gravitational wells and thereby enhance the matter power spectrum.

 Similarly, the perturbations of the new species, and in particular the nonzero shear for $\nu_s$ and $\phi$, tend to reduce the decay of the Newtonian gravitational potential $\Psi$ and curvature $\Phi$, leading to an increase of the matter clustering.
 This is a direct gravitational back-reaction effect at the level of perturbations, which adds to the background effect discussed above, leading to an increase of $P(k)$ primarily affecting large angular scales, as in the case of massless $\nu_s$.